hamzaziizzz/Cold-Email-Generator/README.md

 - **Python**: Core programming language.
 - **Streamlit**: For the web-based user interface.
 - **LangChain**: For prompt engineering and LLM interactions.
-- **ChromaDB**: Vector database for efficient portfolio link matching.
+- **FAISS**: Vector database for efficient portfolio link matching.
 - **Groq**: For job description extraction and preprocessing.

 ---